Kim Kardashian Says She Feels ‘Snatched’ In Bathroom Video And Instagram Has One Question

 Plenty more comments came in regarding the size of the waist trainer.
 While the team over at SKIMS may find themselves a little overwhelmed at the amount of queries, there is a plus to it all: fans querying about size is, of course, indicative of an audience that’s eyeing up the product as a potential purchase.

 Kim’s SKIMS line has proven quite the talking point.
-The star was forced to change the original Kimono name after backlash from Japan, but it looks like the renamed brand has gotten off to a bang.
+The star was forced to change the original name, Kimono, after backlash from Japan, but it looks like the renamed brand has gotten off to a bang.

-Fans wishing to see more if Kim should follow her Instagram.
+Fans wishing to see more of Kim should follow her Instagram.